 J.S.
 HURD DESIGN

-The new line of rugs and wall hangings is hand-knotted in Nepal with Tibetan wool and/or silk.
+Her line of rugs and wall hangings is hand-knotted in Nepal with Tibetan wool and/or silk.
 The rugs, she says, are an opportunity to further explore her lifelong fascination with layering, texture and intricate details.
 Those are the qualities that compel one to engage deeply with the rugs she designs.
-“I want to create patterns and layers that invite you to get lost in the design, be intrigued and transported,” she explains.
+“I love creating layers of patterns and details that invite us to step into the design, travel around, get a bit lost,” she explains.

 Her inspiration for the designs is as wide-ranging as her interests such as African-style dancing and drumming, designing woodwork, collecting rocks, and studying wildflowers.
 For example, she points to her rugs “Manlusa” and “Waldingfield” whose borders are inspired by woodworking details.
 The colors and patterns of “Impressions,” a favorite silk piece, mimic the golds, greens, lilacs, ambers and blues of rock slices.
 “I love and am fascinated with the stones in my collection and the way light reflects on them.”
 “Indyahbi” and its sister piece, “Zimbulu,” says Joanne, a longtime aficianado of African percussion, have a rhythm and inspire movement.
 “It is just limitless what can be created with rugs and how much they can contribute to a space.”